vincenzomazzeo/map-engine/README.md

 ![Run output](/images/output.png)

 ##### Configuration
-The Engine is configured by a XML configuration file.
+The Engine is configured by an XML configuration file.

 The configuration specifies the H2 urls to use in the standard mode and in the debug mode
 ```xml